ashokkumarta/dampy/README.md

 ```

 As you can see, three lines is all it takes to get a list of all assets in DAM
-1. Import AEM from dampy.AEM
+1. Import AEM from dampy
 2. Create an instance of AEM
 3. Call the list method

-__Note:__ By default, dampy connects to AEM Author instance running locally with admin/admin as credentials.
+__Note:__ By default, DamPy connects to AEM Author instance running locally with admin/admin as credentials.
 Keep your local AEM instance running when trying the above snippet.

-## dampy in-depth
+## DamPy in-depth
-The following sections explains in-depth the functionalities and technical details of dampy tool
+The following sections explains in-depth the functionalities and technical details of DamPy tool

 ### Creating an AEM handle
-The first step in working with dampy is to create an AEM handle.
-To create an AEM handle, import AEM from dampy.AEM and create an instance of it.
+The first step in working with DamPy is to create an AEM handle.
+To create an AEM handle, import AEM from dampy and create an instance of it.
 Below code snippet shows various options to create an AEM handle

 ```
->>> From dampy.AEM import AEM
+>>> From dampy import AEM
 # Different options for creating AEM handle
 # Create AEM handle to default AEM instance
 >>> aem = AEM()